 Be prepared for summer temperatures by showing your air conditioner some TLC.
 Maintaining your air conditioner will save you money by extending the unit’s life.
 First check the filters; clogged, dirty filters block normal airflow and reduce efficiency.
 Replacing a dirty, clogged filter with a clean one can lower your air conditioner's energy consumption by 5% to 15%.
 Also keep your air conditioner evaporator coils clean. .
 If you have a split system, clean debris and leaves from the fan, compressor, and condenser.
 Also change the direction of your ceiling fan so that it spins counter clockwise.
 A ceiling fan will allow you to raise the thermostat setting about 4°F with no reduction in comfort.

 To keep your home cool, consider limiting use of the oven, and use a microwave or an outdoor grill instead.
 Installing efficient lighting that needs less energy can also help keep room temperatures cooler.
 Only about 10% to 15% of the electricity that incandescent lights consume results in light—the rest is turned into heat.
-Buy energy efficient lighting like LEDs or CFLs instead!
+Buy energy efficient lighting like LEDs instead!